14joined/Priority-based-Scheduling/README.md

 # Priority-based-Scheduling

-Rate-Monotonic Scheduling and Earliest-Deadline-First in C++ and Java
+Rate-Monotonic Scheduling and Earliest-Deadline-First in C++ and Java (Naive implementations)

 In RMS, the priorities are assigned by rank order of period, the shortest period has the highest rank.